 - Watching where they are walking

-- Taking precautions if dangerous conditions are unavoidable
+- Taking precautions if known dangerous conditions are unavoidable

 If a person is found negligent for failing to exercise ordinary care for their own safety, the amount they are awarded for in damages can be reduced or or entirely eliminated.